The Magi and Their Journey: Seeking the True King of Kings

 Upon arriving at the house where Jesus was, the Magi worshiped Him and presented three significant gifts: gold, frankincense, and myrrh (Matthew 2:11 NKJV).
 Each gift holds prophetic meaning and reveals deep truths about the nature and mission of Jesus.

 1. Gold: Gold was the gift for a king, symbolizing royalty and divinity.
 Throughout Scripture, gold is associated with kingship and wealth.
 In 1 Kings 10:10, the Queen of Sheba brought gold as a gift to King Solomon.
-By presenting gold, the Magi acknowledged Jesus as the King of kings (Revelation 19:16 NKJV), recognizing His sovereign authority over all creation.
+By presenting gold, the Magi acknowledged Jesus as the King of kings (Revelation 19:16 NKJV), recognizing His authority over all creation.

 2. Frankincense: Frankincense is a fragrant resin used in worship and was a key ingredient in the incense burned in the Temple (Exodus 30:34-38 NKJV).
 This gift symbolizes Jesus’ priestly role as our High Priest who intercedes for us before God (Hebrews 4:14-16 NKJV).
 It represents worship and prayer, pointing to Jesus as the divine Mediator between God and humanity.